simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_170_system-parameters-list/system-parameters-list.md

 **Description**

-	yes : force the insert statments to use Oracle sequences. no : evaluate a "max+1" for each row_id Must be in System module (before any XML import)
+- yes: force the insert statements to use Oracle sequences.
+- no: evaluate a "max+1" for each row_id Must be in System module (before any XML import)

 ### `USE_POSTGRESQL_SEQUENCE`